noclueumbreon/AXMS/docs/unkillable/paxe.md

   - pilot
 ---
 # paxe
-leader of the resistance, resident no-sleep nonce and dumbass
+leader of the resistance, resident no-sleep nonce and dumbass. axe lover. do not separate
 ![[2024-07-26_02-08.png]]
 [[axe]]
 ##### power